HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 5. The GFE Collaboration Requester is notified of status updates to the tasks they created.

-6. When notified of a reject status, the GFE Coordination Requester can create a new GFE Contributor Task for a new contributor if they would like.
+6. When notified of a reject status, the GFE Coordination Requester can create a new [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) for a new contributor if they would like.

-7. If the GFE Contributor accepts the request, they will collect the requested estimate(s), place them into a GFE Bundle, attach it to the task and mark completed.
+7. If the GFE Contributor accepts the request, they will collect the requested estimate(s), place them into a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html), attach it to the task and mark completed.

-8. The GFE Coordination Requester can retrieve a GFE Collection Bundle (made up of attached GFE Bundles and information about [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s) at any time through a gfe-retrieve operation.
-They could also choose to ‘close’ the Coordination Task by marking it as completed and include a statusReason.
+8. The GFE Coordination Requester can retrieve a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) (made up of attached GFE Bundles and information about [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s) at any time through a gfe-retrieve operation.

+9. The GFE Coordination Requester can close the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) by updating the status as `completed`, `cancelled`, `failed`, or `entered-in-error` when the GFE collection is to be concluded and no more changes, updates, or GFE Bundles will be accepted.
+The requester can add a `statusReason` indicating why the Task has been concluded (e.g. the task has been fulfilled, the time limit has been reached, the service has been cancelled, etc.)

 ### Data Structures ###

 Below are illustrations showing the relationships between the profiles involved in this workflow.
 > Note: For brevity, not all data elements are shown.

 Figure 1 shows a GFE Coordination Bundle which is a transaction Bundle that can be used by a GFE Coordination Requester to submit all resources involved in a GFE coordination request in a single POST transaction.
-It includes a single GFE Coordination Task, and one or more GFE Contributor Tasks.
-The GFE Coordination Task must have a GFE Information Bundle associated to it.
+It includes a single [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html), and one or more [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html)s.
+The [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) must have a GFE Information Bundle associated to it.
 This information bundle is used to express all of the generally applicable information needed for GFE Contributors to make their estimates.
-Optionally, the GFE Contributor Tasks may also have a GFE Information Bundle associated to them to convey any provider specific information, such as specific services or to share specific contextual clinical information.A GFE Information Bundle is preferably associated to its respective Task resource by encoding it in the `Task.input.valueAttachment`.
+Optionally, the [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html)s may also have a GFE Information Bundle associated to them to convey any provider specific information, such as specific services or to share specific contextual clinical information.A GFE Information Bundle is preferably associated to its respective Task resource by encoding it in the `Task.input.valueAttachment`.
 Alternatively a GFE Information Bundle may be referenced by the `Task.input.valueReference`and be written to the Coordination Platform as a separate Bundle.
 The Task references to to Practitioner and Organization references in must point to the instances on the Coordination Platform.

 ![Figure 1.
 GFE Coordination Bundle as created by the GFE Coordination Requester](GFE_Coordination_Bundle.png){:style="float: none;width: 600px;display: block;margin: auto;"}